 The main therapeutic goal in PGHD is to restore growth, enabling short children to achieve normal height and prevent complications that could involve metabolic abnormalities, cognitive deficiencies and reduced quality of life.
-Current approved treatments for PGHD are limited to daily subcutaneous injections of rhGH with a treatment cycle lasting up to an average of seven years.
+The current standard of care for PGHD is limited to daily subcutaneous injections of rhGH with a treatment cycle lasting up to an average of seven years.
 Poor compliance with daily rhGH injections during treatment can result in an adverse impact on growth.
+The FDA recently approved a competitive treatment, Skytrofa, a once-weekly injection which would reduce the number of injections over the course of treatment for a patient, however, we believe that many providers and patients will have a preference for an orally administered treatment.